ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 This leads to new sapling output and spend types.

-V5 sapling spend will be defined and implemented in `zebra-chain/src/sapling/spend.rs`(this is in the same file as `SpendV4`):
+V5 sapling spend will be defined and implemented in `zebra-chain/src/sapling/spend.rs` (this is in the same file as `SpendV4`):
 ```
 pub struct SpendV5 {
     pub cv: commitment::ValueCommitment,
     pub nullifier: note::Nullifier,
     pub rk: redjubjub::VerificationKeyBytes<SpendAuth>,
+    pub zkproof: Groth16Proof,
+    pub spend_auth_sig: redjubjub::Signature<SpendAuth>,
 }
 ```

-V5 sapling output will live in `zebra-chain/src/sapling/output.rs`(this is in the same file as `OutputV4`):
+V5 sapling output will live in `zebra-chain/src/sapling/output.rs` (this is in the same file as `OutputV4`):

 ```
 pub struct OutputV5 {